-In our March 1937 issue our correspondent predicts great things for a 14-year-old violinist who may have actually only been 9 at the time
+In a special tribute to Ida Haendel, we are re-publishing content related to the late violinist.
+Here, in our March 1937 issue, our correspondent predicts great things for a 14-year-old violinist who may have actually only been 9 at the time

 The writer here draws attention to Haendel’s age being a matter of dispute due to her being possibly too young to legally perform.
 That hasn’t completely cleared up over 80 years later, with sources variously giving her birth year as 1923 or 1924 or 1928, and a number of notices regarding her 90th birthday in December last year.